Pat Henegan

 Patricia Moore Henegan (born June 22, 1948) is an American politician.
-She is a member of the South Carolina House of Representatives from the 54th District, serving since 2014.
+She is a former member of the South Carolina House of Representatives from the 54th District, serving from 2014 to 2024.
 She is a member of the Democratic party.

 Henegan chaired the South Carolina Legislative Black Caucus.
-She serves on the House Judiciary and House Rules Committees.
+She served on the House Judiciary and House Rules Committees.

 Henegan was among a number of African American women from around the United States who endorsed Hillary Rodham Clinton for President in 2016.

+Henegan did not file for re-election in 2024.
+Attorney Jason S. Luck filed for the seat, receiving the endorsement of both Henegan and Douglas Jennings Jr., who previously served in the seat.
+Luck defeated Betty Jo Quick in the Democratic Primary and Republican Sterling McDiarmind in the general election.